 Nursing Process

-The nurse encourages and educates the patient on medication adherence, diet and weight management, and risk factor modification after MI.
+During the recovery from MI, the nurse encourages and educates the patient on medication adherence, diet and weight management, and risk factor modification after MI.
 Cardiac rehabilitation programs may be advised after discharge for ongoing recovery.

 Nursing Assessment